 AFST 3003 CTSU/DEVE 3001 CTSU Poverty and Development: Cape Town Case Study

 Using Cape Town as a case study, this course explores relevant socio-economic issues impacting the local communities and/or specific demographic groups.
 Students discuss readings and analyze the ramifications of global issues on the local context.
 The learning in this course provides a foundation from which students have a broader understanding of the issues facing local non-governmental organizations, including their field placement site.
 Contact hours: 45.
-Recommended credit: 3 semester/4.5 quarter hours.
+Credit: 3 semester/4.5 quarter hours.

 CMBL3001 CTSU Community Partnership: Theory and Engagement

 This course has two related and interdependent parts.
 First, the theoretical portion introduces students to different schools of thought regarding the theory of service-learning and community engagement, including role of power, identity, African belief systems such as ubuntu, and the notion of 'community’ in such endeavors.
 It also asks students to question the terms that we use to describe our actions in regards to community, engagement, and partnership amongst others.
 This course uses a socio-spatial (geographical) approach to these questions.
 Second, the practical portion provides students the opportunity to work with a community based organization, in an already existing program or project offered by the community organization.
 Overall, the course is intended to offer students an opportunity to act and reflect about the realities and challenges of community engagement and to participate alongside the principal social agents in a community environment.
+Contact hours: 45 (15 classroom contact hours + 90 service hours + 5 reflection hours).
+Credit: 3 semester/4.5 quarter hours.